uteegozi/kogito-tryout/README.md

 kogito.dataindex.http.url=http://localhost:8180
 kogito.dataindex.ws.url=ws://localhost:8180
 ```

 ## Validating Data index
 Browse to Data index route and copy below query into GraphiQL query area
 ```
 {ProcessInstances {id}}
 ```
+## Validating Infinispan
+Browse to Infinispan route, use user developer to login; take the password from the infinispan opaque secret

 ## Validating Kafka topics
 You can optionally run the following commands to deploy a new `kafka-client` Pod to verify the events sent to the